-Answer: A blank coin, technically called a blank planchet if it has an upraised rim on it, is worth a few dollars, perhaps $2 to $4 if it's clad, more if it's silver.
-The Sacajawea, Presidential, and Native American Dollar coins all use the same type of planchet.
-These coins are worth anywhere from twelve dollars to fifteen dollars.
+A blank coin (technically it is called a planchet if it has an upraised rim on it) is worth a few dollars, perhaps $2 to $4 if it's clad, more if it's silver.
+The Sacajawea, Presidential, and Native American Dollar coins all use the same type of planchet and these coins are worth anywhere from twelve dollars to fifteen dollars.
+Larger coins usually sell for more.
+A penny blank will sell for between two dollars and three dollars.

 The Cause of Blank Coins